zxphyrx/highway/app/views/guides/corexy.md

 | Wire routing                | $5          | Printhead wires can get quite unruly.
 Routing can be just zip ties or a dedicated chain like Vorons have.                          |
 | **Total**                   | **$93-123** |

 I personally would go with the Klicky probe.
-The way it works is it's a tiny microswitch with a dock at the back of the printer.
+The way it works is it's a tiny micro switch with a dock at the back of the printer.
 The printhead moves back to the dock and picks it up with magnets, which also convey the voltage + and - (for an LED) and signal for button presses.
-The microswitch sticks out from the printhead, and acts as a Z-probe and as the Z-limit switch.
+The micro switch sticks out from the printhead and acts as a Z-probe and as the Z-limit switch.
 The printhead then docks the Klicky, so that the nozzle isn't blocked anymore, and goes on to printing.
 It's only 7 bucks as compared to the BLTouch's $30-$40 price mark, making it great for its price.

 The reason a lot of people choose BLTouch instead is that it's plug and play with most mainboards, unlike the Klicky which needs some fancy wiring, and instead of having to dock it, you just fasten it to the printhead and it automatically pushes out a little probing stick every time you need to probe.
 It's very very handy, but beware: knockoffs abound.
 If you get a BLTouch, you _must_ get one that says "BLTouch" on the side.
 Not "3DTouch," "BLTouch"!!
 People have done tests, and 3DTouches are the least accurate, most worthless probes you can buy.
 The list of authorized sellers and legitimate BLTouches is at their website, [https://antclabs.com/](https://antclabs.com/).